MethodsAndPractices/vsteam/.docs/Get-VSTeamPickList.md

 Continents String False     Africa, Americas, Asia, Europe, Ocenania
 ```

 We can call the command twice, once to get a list-of-lists, and then piping each list into a second instance to get its values.

 ## PARAMETERS

 ### -PicklistID
-The name or ID of one or more picklists.
-If a picklist opbject is passed its ID will be used.
+The name or ID of one or more PickLists.
+If a PickList object is passed, its ID will be used.

 ```yaml
 Type: Object